stellarsunset/tiff/README.md

 int modelType = ModelType.getRequired(gkd);
 ```

 GeoKeys allow clients to geo-reference TIFF raster data, i.e. put pixels on a map.

-Images are used to indicate land cover (e.g. Ice vs Open Water vs etc. in a Palette-Color image).
-Or may encode data such
+Images are used to indicate land cover (e.g. Ice vs Open Water vs etc. in a Palette-Color image) or may encode data such
 as elevations in the raster.

 This library purposefully doesn't include a coordinate transform system so clients can pick one that suits their needs
 without dependency conflicts.

 ## Notes